 If you’re wondering if you’ve ever been exposed, consider these possible ACM products:

-Many products used at various worksites contained and housed dangerous ACM.
+Many products used at various worksites contained dangerous ACM.
 Employees were exposed on a daily basis—some all day long.
-Some occupations presented a higher risk for exposure than others, and the majority of workers were unknowingly exposed.
+Some occupations presented a higher risk of exposure than others and the majority of workers were unknowingly exposed.

 One of the now-famous examples of massive exposure is with the first responders at Ground Zero in Manhattan on September 11, 2001.
 These emergency services personnel were exposed when the World Trade Center’s North Tower came down.
 It was manufactured using hundreds of tons of ACM, which were all released into the air after the attack.
-First responders, survivors who worked in the Center, and anyone in the area were all susceptible to contamination through inhalation and ingestion.
+First responders, survivors who worked in the Center, and anyone in the area were all susceptible to inhaling or ingesting asbestos fibers.

 In many countries, it’s the number one cause of workplace-related deaths.
 Sadly, it isn’t well-reported due to the decades-long latency period between exposure on the job and the development of fatal conditions.